 7. Spa day

 Indulge in some pre-wedding pampering with a hen party spa day.
-Providing all goes well, London hotels are now open with their luxury spas where you can relax with your fellow hens, and treat the bride-to-be to a luxurious beauty treatment or massage ahead of her wedding.
+Providing all goes well, London spas should be opening soon so you can relax with your fellow hens, and treat the bride-to-be to a luxurious beauty treatment or massage ahead of her wedding.
 Head to spabreaks.com to see an amazing selection of the best hen spa days and breaks.

 8. Rooftop drinks